njsmith/posy/pybi/README.md

   `sysconfig.get_paths()`), as relative paths starting at the root of the zip file, as a JSON dict.

+  These paths MUST be written in Unix format, using forward slashes as a separator, not backslashes.

   It must be possible to invoke the Python interpreter by running `{paths["scripts"]}/python`.
 If there are alternative interpreter entry points (e.g. `pythonw` for Windows GUI apps), then they